discord-net/Discord.Net/docs/faq/Legacy.md

 ## X, Y, Z does not work!
 It doesn't return a valid value anymore.
 If you're currently using an older version in stable branch, please upgrade to the latest pre-release version to ensure maximum compatibility.
-Several methods or props may be broken in older versions and will likely not be fixed in the version branch due to their breaking nature.
+Several features may be broken in older versions and will likely not be fixed in the version branch due to their breaking nature.